romazu/arxivql/README.md

     arxiv.Search(id_list=["2303.08774v99"])  # -> obscure error
     ```

-- Empty query matches all article, i.e., no filtering is applied.
+- Empty query matches all articles, i.e., no filtering is applied.

 - There are some other unintuitive API quirks:
   - Query `all:-` (or just `-`) matches actual "-" character across different article fields.
 But `ti:-` and `abs:-` match nothing.